PaulSolt/IGME-340-2018-Spring/CocoapodsSetup.md

 		end

-The lines started with `#` are comments, and since we're using Swift, you'll need `use_frameworks!`

-6. Add AlamoFire's current version (use version 4.7 with Xcode 9.3) by adding the line `pod 'Alamofire', '~> 4.7'` inside the `target area`, see below:
+7. Add AlamoFire's current version (use version 4.7 with Xcode 9.3) by adding the line `pod 'Alamofire', '~> 4.7'` inside the `target area`, see below:

 		platform :ios, '10.3'